5 Things You Must Check When Buying a Used Car

 If you buy a car from a dealer, they often give you a 30-day warranty.
 In some states, this is even required.
 If not, they may sell a third-party warranty.

-You can also ask a private seller to guarantee if a major problem arises in the first 30 days of ownership.
+You can also ask a private seller to guarantee if a significant problem arises in the first 30 days of ownership.
 For example, write up a contract covering any major defect over $500 that may come up in the first 30 days or seven days of ownership.
-This is a good way to ensure that you will not have any major problems as soon as you purchase the car.
-A seller who knows their car and is honest will not have a problem with this.
+This is an excellent way to ensure that you will not have any significant problems as soon as you purchase the car.
+A seller who knows their vehicle and is honest will not have a problem with this.